 The very average-sized shot glass I use (not a jumbo frat-house style shot glass) holds the same amount of liquid as a 1/4-cup measure, which makes it easy to make the recipe in bulk.
 X parts this to Y parts that.

 While you could technically share the recipe as written, after having one, you’ll want another.
 So plan on it serving one, nicely.
-You can sip worry-free since there’s no sugar.
+You can sip worry-free since there’s no granulated sugar.

 They go down so incredibly easy.
 Especially on vacation.